sealx017/VectraMIBI/README.md

 ## Validation and Clustering performance

-To measure predictive performance of the fitted model, one may be willing to break the training data-set further to create a validation set and check the prediction performance on that.
+To measure the predictive performance of the fitted model, one can check it on a validation set.
 Here, we randomly select 20% of the training data as the validation set.
-We train the model on the rest of the data and check the predictive performance by computing Adjusted Rand Index (ARI) and Normalized mutual information (NMI).
-For both the indices, closer to 1 values imply better classification.
+We train the model on the rest of the training data and check the predictive performance by computing Adjusted Rand Index (ARI) and Normalized Mutual information (NMI).
+For both the indices, closer to 1 value implies better classification.

 ``` r
 validation_proportion = 0.2